Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Nuclei energy losses and role of the EBL

 \section{Nuclei energy losses and role of the EBL}

+In this section we discuss the nuclei energy losses in presence of EBL in the general form valid for the trajectory methods and kinetic equations (see paper I).

-As discussed in the accompanying paper I, the propagation of UHE nuclei through background radiations is affected by three kinds of energy losses: (i) adiabatic losses due to the expansion of the Universe, (ii) losses due to $e^+e^-$-pair production on the background photons (this interaction conserves the nuclei specie, i.e. $A$ and $Z$) and (iii) photo-disintegration of UHE nuclei (this process changes the nuclei specie giving rise to the production of secondary nuclei and nucleons).
+Propagation of UHE nuclei through background radiations is affected by three kinds of energy losses: (i) adiabatic losses due to the expansion of the Universe, (ii) losses due to $e^+e^-$-pair production on the background photons (these two interactions conserve the nuclei specie, i.e. $A$ and $Z$) and (iii) photo-disintegration of UHE nuclei (this process changes the nuclei specie giving rise to the production of secondary nuclei and nucleons).
+Presence of the EBL high energy photons requires to include into consideration photo-disintegration with multiple-nucleon production.

 Using the same approach as in paper I, we will consider here two basic quantities that characterize the propagating nucleus, namely its atomic mass number $A$ and the Lorentz factor $\Gamma$.
-The use of the Lorentz factor instead of energy is more suitable because in the process of photo-disintegration, e.g. $(A+1) \to A +N$, the Lorentz-factors of all three particles are approximately the same, since the kinetic recoil energy of a secondary nucleus and nucleon is much smaller than the rest-mass of this particle.
-Therefore, during propagation the nucleus Lorentz factor changes only due to expansion of the universe and pair-production, remaining unchanged during photo-disintegration.
+The use of the Lorentz factor instead of energy is more suitable because in the process of photo-disintegration, e.g. $(A+i) \to A + iN$ ($i=1,~2,~3 ..$), the Lorentz-factors of all particles are approximately the same, since the kinetic recoil energy of the secondary nucleus is much smaller than the rest-mass of this particle.
+Therefore, during propagation the nucleus Lorentz factor changes only due to the expansion of the universe and pair-production, remaining unchanged in the process of photo-disintegration.

 In paper I we have introduced three different analytic schemes to compute the fluxes of UHECR nuclei and their secondaries.
-In the present paper we will use only the coupled kinetic equation (CKE) scheme.
-As discussed in section 4 of paper I, the photo-disintegration process in the CKE method is interpreted as a decaying process, e.g. $A \to (A-1) +N$, which results in the disappearance of the nucleus $A$.
-In this sense only the pair-production process and the Universe expansion change the Lorentz factor $\Gamma$, and thus energy $E=\Gamma A m_N$ until the disappearance of the nucleus $A$.
-The photo-disintegration of $A$ nuclei only depletes the $A$-nuclei flux.
+All these methods are based on the solution of kinetic equations.
+The photo-disintegration process is interpreted there as a decaying process, e.g. $A \to (A-1) +N$, which results in the disappearance of the nucleus $A$.
+In this sense only the pair-production process and the Universe expansion change the Lorentz factor $\Gamma$, and thus energy $E=\Gamma A m_N$, until the disappearance of the nucleus $A$.
+The photo-disintegration of $A$ nuclei is the only process which depletes the $A$-nuclei flux.